NHSDigital/hello-world-auth-examples/application-restricted-signed-jwt-tutorials/csharp/README.md

 To follow this tutorial download or clone this folder.

-## Create an application on our developer hub and generate a key pair
+## Create an application on our developer portal and generate a key pair

 You need to create an application using our [Developer portal](https://digital.nhs.uk/developer).
 This gives you access to your application ID and API key which you need to generate a JWT.